darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 showToc: true
 ---

+> 🔖 Assumed post audience: someone who wants to watch concert/3D live online
+> but not sure which host to pick (if choices exists).

 These are non-exhaustive list of platforms that I've watched on before.
 I've included my rough take on each platform and the dates.
 Over the time these list might get outdated as the streaming platform keep updating their site.